Hybrid vehicle drivetrain: Aftermarket options

-An aftermarket powertrain can be added to a vehicle.
+Often, an aftermarket powertrain can be added to a vehicle.
 The aftermarket solution is used when the user delivers glider (rolling chassis) and the hybrid (two engines) or all-electric (only an electric motor) powertrain kit to the automaker and receives the vehicle with the tech installed.
 An (electric or hybrid) powertrain can be added to a glider by an aftermarket installer.

 In 2013 a University of Central Florida design team, On the Green, worked to develop a bolt-on hybrid conversion kit to transform an older model vehicle into a gas-electric hybrid.

 A conversion of a 1966 Mustang was demonstrated by an engineer in California.
 The system replaced the alternator with a 12 kW (30 kW peak) brushless electric motor.
 Gas mileage and power improved.

+There are hub motors that can be fitted in the wheel, or between the wheel and brake rotor of internal combustion vehicles to convert them to hybrid individual wheel drive (IWD).